Creating a Career Development Plan: Tips and Strategies

 - It provides a structure to self-improvement

-The process of creating a career plan involves assessing current strengths and weaknesses in the skillsets then implementing active steps to professional improvement.
+Creating a career development plan involves analyzing strengths and weaknesses of skillsets and then taking proactive steps towards professional advancement.

 Review Your Competencies and Skills

-The first step in establishing your career plan of development is to evaluate your current skills, abilities strengths, weaknesses, and areas that require improvement.
+The first step in establishing your career development plan is to assess your skills, competencies strengths, areas of strength, and areas in which you could benefit from improvement.

 Consider these questions: